Q: Why did you decide to undertake ACICIS’ International Relations Program (IRP) ?

 Q: How will the International Relations Program influence your future career or study?

-Q: Are you undertaking an internship while in Indonesia?
-(If yes, please provide a brief description on what organisation you are interning with, and what tasks you are undertaking and overall, what is your opinion about the internship?)
+Q: Did you undertake an internship or volunteering while in Indonesia?
+(If yes, please provide a brief description on what organisation you are interning with, and what tasks you are undertaking and overall, how you are finding the internship).

 Q: What do you like to do in your spare time in Yogyakarta?